miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Created quest for freeing Ash and added more beds and toilet doors.
 +Added Humanity gain for saving Johansen and loss for killing him.
 +Johansen will only follow you if you told him during the dialogue.
-+Added ladder and food to Society and corrected issues on the roof.
++Added ladder and food and hid issues on the roof with ammo boxes.
 After giving Ash the bloodpack it will be gone from your inventory.
 Restored missing sounds to Bach cutscene and missing XP on escaping.
 Replaced some male hunters with females and swapped several weapons.